jilljenn/slides/ectel2022.md

 $$ wRMSE = \sqrt{\sum_{j = 1}^N w_j (d_j - \widehat{d_j})^2} $$

-where $w_j \in [0, 1]$ is the frequency of action $j$ in the training set.
+where $w_j \in [0, 1]$ is the frequency of action $j$ in the training set, and $d_j, \widehat{d_j}$ are the original and generated inferred difficulties.

-# Reidentification task
+# Membership inference: Reidentification task

 \centering
 It should not be easy to re-identify people / the fake dataset should not leak too much information about participants

 $\downarrow$

-An attacker has to guess, from a broader population, who was in the training set
+An attacker has to guess, from a broader population, who was in the training set (predict 1 if in training, 0 otherwise)

 \centering
 \begin{tikzpicture}[